DrJieGao/drjiegao.github.io/_pages/about.md

 News
 ======
-<font color="#20C1BD" size="+2" face="Open Sans"> [Aug.
+[Aug.
 12, 2024]: Our paper "On-Demand Collaborative Sensing with Digital Twin-Driven Resource Allocation," has been accepted by the IEEE VTC-Fall 2024.
-</font><p>
-<font color="#20C1BD" size="+2" face="Open Sans"> [Aug.
+[Aug.
 5, 2024]: Our paper "Digital Twin-Empowered Resource Allocation for On-Demand Collaborative Sensing," has been accepted by the IEEE Internet of Things Journal.
-</font><p>
-<font color="#20C1BD" size="+2" face="Open Sans"> [June 16, 2024]: Our paper "User-centric Service Provision for Edge-assisted Mobile AR: A Digital Twin-based Approach," has been accepted by the IEEE/CIC ICCC 2024.
+[June 16, 2024]: Our paper "User-centric Service Provision for Edge-assisted Mobile AR: A Digital Twin-based Approach," has been accepted by the IEEE/CIC ICCC 2024.
-</font><p>
-<font color="#20C1BD" size="+2" face="Open Sans"> [June 16, 2024]: Our paper "Model Drift-Adaptive Resource Reservation in ISAC Networks: A Digital Twin-Based Approach," has been accepted by the IEEE/CIC ICCC 2024.
+[June 16, 2024]: Our paper "Model Drift-Adaptive Resource Reservation in ISAC Networks: A Digital Twin-Based Approach," has been accepted by the IEEE/CIC ICCC 2024.
-</font><p>
 <!-- <font color="#20C1BD" size="+2" face="Open Sans"> [Feb.
 17, 2024]: Our paper "Dynamic Task Offloading and Resource Allocation for NOMA-aided Mobile Edge Computing: An Energy Efficient Design," has been accepted by the IEEE  Transactions on Services Computing.
 </font><p>
 <font color="#20C1BD" size="+2" face="Open Sans"> [Jan.
 23, 2024]: Our paper "Digital Twin-based 3D Map Management for Edge-assisted Device Pose Tracking in Mobile AR," has been accepted by the IEEE Internet of Things Journal.